 Leadership in Teaching: Culturally Proficient Leadership

-The Master of Arts in Leadership in Teaching: Culturally Proficient Leadership program and MHEC-approved certificate analyzes issues and trends promoting equity and excellence for all students in America’s schools.
-Candidates critically examine personal, social belief systems related to education, and learn to facilitate open dialogue about equity and excellence in their schools and school systems as equity leaders.
-Courses focus on theoretical frameworks that address meeting the academic, social, and emotional needs of culturally and linguistically diverse students.
-Culturally relevant pedagogy, critical race theory, intersectionality theory, and language and linguistic acquisition theories provide the frameworks for analysis and application of effective pedagogical strategies.
+This Master’s program and MHEC-approved certificate is designed to analyze issues and trends promoting equity and excellence for all students in America’s schools.
+Candidates will critically examine their personal, social belief systems related to education, and learn to facilitate open dialogue about equity and excellence in their schools and school systems as equity leaders.
+Courses will focus on theoretical frameworks that address meeting the academic, social, and emotional needs of culturally and linguistically diverse students.
+Culturally relevant pedagogy, critical race theory, intersectionality theory, and language and linguistic acquisition theories will provide the frameworks for the analysis and application of effective pedagogical strategies.

 Additional Study Options